 5 POINTS – for applications that meet one of the three point criteria above and one or more of the criteria below:

-- applications that are identified as 'very suitable' for the particular National Vegetation Classification type, which clearly support and benefit one of the key woodland species for action under the Scottish Forest Strategy, for example black grouse
+- applications that are identified as ‘very suitable’ for the particular National Vegetation Classification type, which clearly support and benefit one of the key woodland species for action under the Scotland's Forest Strategy, for example black grouse

 Scale of delivery

 1 POINT – for applications between 0.25 hectares and 0.99 hectares.